solita/solita.github.com/_posts/2024-05-13-devcontainers.md

 ## Last words

-I hope this article will help you tackle some of the challenges that comes with setting up new development environments.
+I hope this article will help you tackle some of the challenges that come with setting up new development environments.

 [Here](https://devblogs.microsoft.com/ise/dev-containers/) is a good post to start from if you want to learn more.